Super Police

-Super Police is a 1994 Telugu-language action film produced by D. Suresh under the Suresh Productions banner, directed by K. Murali Mohana Rao.
+Super Police is a 1994 Indian Telugu-language action film produced by D. Suresh under the Suresh Productions banner, directed by K. Murali Mohana Rao.
 The film stars Venkatesh, Nagma and Soundarya, with music composed by A. R. Rahman.
-The movie was dubbed and released in Tamil with the same name.
+The film was dubbed and released in Tamil with the same name.
 It was also dubbed into Hindi as Khel Khiladi Ka, which released in 1997.